workleap/wl-idp-docs-hub/docs/ai/setup-agent-extensions.md

 ## Recommended extensions

-Below is a non-exhaustive list of agent extensions we currently recommend for frontend development at Workleap.
+Below is a non-exhaustive curated list of agent extensions we recommend for frontend development at Workleap.
 This list is expected to change over time as our practices, patterns, and technologies change.
 Avoid installing every extension, as too many can negatively affect performance.
 Select only those that are relevant to your project.

 ==- :icon-light-bulb: Key differences between agent skills and MCP